The quest for the fountain of youth is the holy grail of the skin care world.

 Skin is an amazing multidimensional, interactive system of information.

-It is made up of human skin cells and molecules, that continually communicate with each other.
+It is made up of human skin cells and molecules, which continually communicate with each other.

 14. Every minute of every hour, skin synthesises chemicals, so the body can stay healthy.